Russian separatist forces in Ukraine: Far-right

 Far-right nationalists from other countries have also fought for the Russian separatists, such as the Hungarian nationalist 'Legion of Saint Stephen', the Bulgarian nationalist 'Orthodox Dawn' and the Serbian Chetnik 'Jovan Šević Detachment', as well as members of Serbian Action.
 According to the Italian newspaper la Repubblica, well-known Italian neo-fascist Andrea Palmeri (former member of the far-right New Force party) has been fighting for the Donetsk People's Republic since 2014 and was praised by its leader Gubarev as a "real fascist".
 Professor Anton Shekhovtsov, an expert on far-right movements in Russia and abroad, reported in 2014 that members of Polish neo-fascist group "Falanga" and Italian far-right group "Millennium" had joined the Donbas separatists.
 French Eurasianists, notably the far-right organization "Continental Unity", have also been accused of recruiting far-right extremists across Europe to fight for the Donbas separatists.

-Swedish and Finnish far-right groups, such as the "Power Belongs to the People" party, reportedly recruited volunteers to fight for the separatists, while members of the neo-Nazi "Nordic Resistance Movement" were seen attending paramilitary training in Russia.
+Swedish and Finnish far-right groups, such as the "Power Belongs to the People" party, reportedly recruited volunteers to fight for the separatists, while members of the neo-Nazi "Nordic Resistance Movement" were seen attending paramilitary training alongside the Russian Imperial Movement.
+Finnish far-right volunteer group Karhu (Bear) fought alongside Rusich Group while under the Prizrak brigade.
+A delegation of Finns, including former leader of the Ultranationalist Finnish People First party Marco de Wit, as well as Johan Bäckman and Janus Putkonen visited Donbass and Finnish volunteers there.
 Other far-right foreign fighters from Europe and North America have fought alongside the pro-Russian separatists in Donbas, including white nationalists, neo-Nazis, neo-fascists and Christian nationalists.
 Motivations for these fighters have included the belief that they are fighting America and Western interests and that Vladimir Putin is a bulwark for "traditional white European values" who they must support against the "decadent West".

 In April 2022, a video posted on Donetsk People's Republic's website showed Denis Pushilin awarding a medal to Lieutenant Roman Vorobyov (Somalia Battalion), who was wearing patches affiliated with neo-Nazism: the Totenkopf, used by the 3rd SS Panzer Division, and the valknut, a German neo-pagan simbol sometimes used by neo-Nazis and white supremacists.
 The video did not show Vorobyov getting his medal when it was posted on Pushilin's website.
+In July 2026, Noah Krieger, a Chechen-born emigrant to Germany and member of the far-right Alternative for Germany (AFD) political party announced the creation of a unit made up of pro-Russian German citizens.
+In the announcement, where he also vowed to ″march on Germany″ after the end of the war in Ukraine, he did not provide details regarding the number of personnel or status of the formation or its place within the Russian military structure.